Layr-Labs/eigenlayer-docs/docs/eigenlayer/avs-guides/rewards.md

 - Rewards cannot be clawed back by AVSs.
 - Operators will only be distributed rewards on **entire** days that they have opted into the AVS.
 - Due to the rounding in the off-chain process, we recommend not making range submission token amounts with more than 15 significant digits of precision.
 If more than 15 significant digits are provided, the extra precision will be truncated.
-- Rewrads can be made in multiple ERC-20 tokens by calling `createAVSRewardsSubmission` for each ERC-20 token to reward in.
+- Rewards can be made in multiple ERC-20 tokens by calling `createAVSRewardsSubmission` for each ERC-20 token to reward in.
 - There are several requirements for successfully calling `createAVSRewardsSubmission`.
 It's recommended to read further details [here](https://github.com/Layr-Labs/eigenlayer-contracts/blob/v0.3.0-rc3-holesky-preprod-rewards/docs/core/RewardsCoordinator.md#createavsrewardssubmission).